faw01/slyfox/README.md

 # Slyfox

-An invisible desktop application that will help you pass your technical interviews based on [Interview Coder](https://www.interviewcoder.co).
+An invisible desktop application that will help you pass your technical interviews based on [slyfox](https://www.interviewcoder.co).

 ## Invisibility Compatibility